Alamofire/Alamofire/Documentation/Usage.md

 Older form encoders used `+` to encode spaces and some servers still expect this encoding instead of the modern percent encoding, so Alamofire includes the following methods for encoding spaces:

 - `.percentEscaped` - Encodes space characters by applying standard percent escaping. `" "` is encoded as  `"%20"`.
+This is the default case.
 - `.plusReplaced` - Encodes space characters by replacing them with `+`. `" "` is encoded as `"+"`.

 You can create your own `URLEncodedFormParameterEncoder` and specify the desired `SpaceEncoding` in the initializer of the passed `URLEncodedFormEncoder`: